LiukangWu/CytoCommunity-plus/README.md

 This file contains an integer label (e.g., "0", "1", "2", etc) that indicates the condition of each image (sample) in the weakly-supervised learning framework. !!Must begin with 0.

-#### Run the following steps in Windows Powershell or Linux Bash shell:
+#### Ready to run

-#### Step 0. (optional, for single-condition datasets only) Use this step to generate pseudo-spatial maps by shuffling cell types in real spatial maps.
+#### Step 0: (Optional, for single-condition datasets only) Use this step to generate pseudo-spatial maps by shuffling cell types in real spatial maps.

 This step generates a folder "Step0_Output" containing pseudo-spatial maps created by randomly shuffling cell type labels while maintaining original spatial coordinates.
 Each pseudo-sample will have corresponding "pseudo" prefixed files alongside the original samples.